Pricing Private Label Wine For Margin

 Industry reporting shows that this approach creates long-term risk.
 According to Wine Business Monthly, resorting to deep discounts can train buyers to expect lower prices, which in turn makes it harder for wineries to restore healthy profit margins later.

+Pricing strategies must reflect current wine consumer trends in 2026.
 Pricing discipline protects against this erosion by maintaining consistency and credibility in the market.

 Retail wine on shelf